json-schema-org/json-schema-spec/README.md

-## New Home JSON Schema repository
+## Welcome to JSON Schema

-Is the repository for the JSON Schema specification, reference schemas and a CommonJS implementation of JSON Schema (not the only JavaScript implementation of JSON Schema, JSV is another excellent JavaScript validator).
+This repository contains the current, and historical, JSON Schema specifications, along wit a CommonJS implementation (authored by Kris Zyp, one of the initiators of JSON Schema).

+The <a href="https://github.com/json-schema/json-schema/wiki">wiki</a> contains a detailed description of JSON Schema, and discussion about the next version of the specification.

+See also the JSON Schema web site: http://json-schema.org

+Note that the content of the aforementioned web site is available from this repository (branch <tt>gh-pages</tt>).
+Pull requests to improve the content of the site will be considered.

+## License

-Code is licensed under the AFL or BSD license.
+The source material in this repository is licensed under the AFL or BSD license.

-Contributors welcome!